StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## StackState UI with no permissions

-UI of a user without any permissions:
+Below is an example of how the StackState UI would look for a user without any permissions:

 ![No permissions](../../../.gitbook/assets/noperm.png)